portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

-# Introduction to the catalog of Open Info APIs for Ports
+# Introduction to the catalog of APIs
 This catalog enumerates a list of APIs with information about ports that can be useful for the logistic activities and also for the citiens that want to know more about ports.

 ## Categories